 Dr. Greenblatt is a recipient of the 2019 Marquis Lifetime Achievement Award.
-She also serves on the Editorial Board of the Journal of Cellular Immunology and Cell Biology.
 (Please see link below for other associations.)

 Dr. Hellen was awarded a dual PhD in Microbiology and Immunology from the State University of New York, Downstate Medical Center, Brooklyn N.Y.
 Her studies investigated the role of the immune system in infection control.

 Dr. Hellen has lectured at major medical centers both in the States and overseas.
 She is one of the few United States of America-based scientists to receive extended funding from the World Health Organization (WHO) on diseases of developing nations.
 She has also been funded by the National Institute of Health (NIH) to study immune responses to infectious organisms.

 Dr. Hellen has conducted research in the area of viruses, bacteria and parasites, that infect humans and companion animals.

 She has held research and management positions such as Chief Science Officer, Director, President, and Vice President for a variety of biomedical companies.
 Her research teams have been responsible for developing diagnostic tests for detecting HIV and other infections in mothers and newborns.
 Many of these assays are used both domestically and internationally to initiate or change the course of treatment.

 Part of her all-consuming passion was uncovering applications for certain natural ingredients, for example polyvalent hyperimmune egg.
 The body utilizes the bioactive compounds in this ingredient to help it regulate its inflammatory responses.
 Controlling inflammation leads to immune homeostasis, immune balance, and dramatically changes one’s life.